gdgc-fptu-hcmc/travel-assistant/README.md

 ## Deployment

-The system is designed to be deployed on Google Cloud Platform (GCP) using Vertex AI.
+The system is designed to be deployed on Google Cloud Platform (GCP) using Gemini AI and App Engine.

 ## Free APIs Used